Querela/Kraken-API-VBA/README.md

 Kraken.com API using Visual Basic for Applications (VBA, in Excel)

-The following files (_modules_) are more or less linked together and should be imported into and Excel file together to be able to work.
+The following files (_modules_) are more or less linked together and should be imported into an Excel file together to be able to work.

 The utility modules: